 After instruction decode, the microinstructions go to the ALU (Arithmetic Logic Unit) stage, where the various types of computations are actually performed, including: and, eor, sub, rsb, add, adc, sbc, rsc, tst, teq, cmp, cmn, orr, mov, bic, and mvn.
 Also, at the same time a booth multipler is coupled with the ALU to perform MUL and MLA operations.
+The ALU is described in ALUShell.v.

 After the ALU stage has performed the desired operation, it passes the result and the micro operation to the MEM (MEMory) pipeline stage.
 In the MEM stage, load/store operations perform accesses to or from memory.
 Also, at the end of this stage all results for the register file are written back.
+The MEM stage is described in the file mem.v.